 Then it was that the gods were formed within them.

-This early generation of deities is violent and power hungry, ready to overthrow Apsu and assume power, launching Tiamat into her second, more violent stage.
+This early generation of deities is violent and power-hungry, ready to overthrow Apsu and assume power, launching Tiamat into her second, more violent stage.
 Many scholars view Tiamat through two phases — the nourishing, creative force and the destructive, vengeful goddess.

-In the beginning of Tiamat’s story, she personifies a young and fertile motherhead, giving birth to a multitude of deity offspring.
+At the beginning of Tiamat’s story, she personifies young and fertile motherhood, giving birth to a multitude of deity offspring.
 During this stage, Tiamat is described as calm and loving.
 But when her offspring turn murderous, killing her husband Apsu, Tiamat enters her second phase — her anger transforms her into a vengeful monster with five independent heads.
-Ultimately, this stage is Tiamat’s undoing, as her need for revenge and her formidable power leads her into battle with Marduk, god of storms.
+Ultimately, this stage is Tiamat’s undoing, as her need for revenge and her formidable power leads her into battle with Marduk, the god of storms.
 Even more ambitious than the previous generation, Marduk would only agree to wage battle with Tiamat on the condition that if victorious, he would be crowned “King of the Gods.”

 In a true “war of the worlds,” Marduk emerged as the victor against Tiamat by utilizing his wind-driven power, splitting her in half with an arrow.
 Marduk succeeds Tiamat, but only after using her split body to fashion the heavens and the earth.
-As described by New World Encyclopedia:
+As described by the New World Encyclopedia:

 “The entirety of the material creation was thus generated, with half of her body as the sky, the other half as the earth, her ribs (or thigh bones) as the vault of heaven and earth, her monstrous udder as the mountains, her weeping eyes as the source of the Tigris and the Euphrates and her poisonous spittle as the earthly moisture (clouds, winds, rain, and fog).”